-8 Best Solid State Amplifiers – Clinical Precision Of Modern Technology
+8 Best Solid State Amplifiers – Modern Amps for Precision and Versatility

 In a world dominated by tube elitism, solid-state amplifiers are once again finding their place.
 More and more solid-state models from a wide range of brands, including Marshall, Fender, Roland and Orange, are being produced and they’re proving a useful tool for guitarists of all styles.

 - Top 8 Solid State Amps

 - The Benefits of Solid-State Amps

 - What to Look for When Shopping for a Solid-State Amp

 |+ -|| Roland JC-120 Jazz Chorus |

 One of Roland's incredibly capable and fairly unique solid state designs available.

 |+ -|| Orange Amplifiers Crush Pro CR120H |